bottos-project/BIP/README.md

    Contract（BRC）:Fxxxx

-# BIPs Procedure
+# BIP Procedure

-  The developer must obey the several procedures when raising, modifying, confirming or opening EIP.
+  The developer must obey the several procedures when raising, modifying, confirming or opening BIP.

-   Draft : proposal is in a stage of draft
+   Draft : proposal is in a stage of draft.

    Accepted：proposal is accepted in the process, can be setting the period of collecting suggestion.

-   Pending： proposal is pending
+   Pending： proposal is pending.

-   Final：proposal is terminated
+   Final：proposal is terminated.

    Implemented: proposal is already implemented, for the implemented proposal you can raise the modification suggestion.

-   Reject： proposal is refused
+   Reject： proposal is refused.

-   The proposal will be processing as figure:
+   The proposal will be processing as above states:

 ![](BIP_.png)